Culture of El Paso: El Paso Downtown Street Festival

 The annual El Paso Downtown Street Festival is held during the last weekend of June in downtown El Paso near the El Paso Convention center.
 It is the oldest musical festival in the city and brings local, regional and nationally known acts.

 Music Under the Stars

 The outdoor concert series, started in 1983, is held annually at the Chamizal National Memorial and draws over 60,000 attendees.
 It features local and international performers with musical genres ranging from Classical, Country, Tejano, rock and others.
 The evening concerts are showcased every Sunday afternoon and start in early June and end in the middle of August.

 Cool Canyon Nights

 A free summer concert series which takes place outdoors at the McKelligon Canyon Amphitheater on Thursday nights May–July.

 Alfresco Fridays

 A free concert series at the downtown Convention Center Plaza featuring Jazz, Latin, Reggae, Classic Rock, Salsa, Funk, and Mariachis on Fridays May–September.

+ChucoTown Comedy Festival

+The ChucoTown Comedy Festival is the first comedy festival established in the El Paso region, bringing together comedy enthusiasts to celebrate in downtown El Paso.
+Launched in 2024, the festival showcases a diverse lineup of local comedians and headlining acts from across the country.
+Founded by ChucoTown Comedy, the festival is the culmination of a year-round production of comedy shows, building anticipation and support within the local and regional comedy community.